Small business top questions at tax time

 - Do you or your employees travel for business?
-You can claim business travel expenses such as bus, plane, uber or tax trips.
-If you have a vehicle for your business, you cna claim motor vehicle expenses associated with running and maintaining the vehicle such as petrol, rego and insurance.
+You can claim business travel expenses such as bus, plane, uber or taxi trips.
+If you have a vehicle for your business, you can claim motor vehicle expenses associated with running and maintaining the vehicle such as petrol, rego and insurance.

 For all of your business expenses, use the three golden rules: